core-wg/comi/draft-ietf-core-comi.md

   SID in the instance-identifier.

 : When present in an iPATCH request payload, this Media-Type carry a list of data node instances to be replaced, created, or deleted.
-  For each data node instance D, for which the instance-identifier is the same as a data node instance I, in the targeted datastore resource: the value of D replaces the value of I.  When the value of D is null, the data node instance I is removed.
-When the targeted datastore resource does not contain a data node instance with the same instance-identifier as D, a new instance is created with the same instance-identifier and value as D (unless the value of D is null).
+  For each data node instance D, for which the instance-identifier is the same as a data node instance I, in the targeted datastore resource: the value of D replaces the value of I.  When the value of D is the CBOR simple value »`undefined`« (simple value 23, encoded 0xF7), the data node instance I is removed.
+When the targeted datastore resource does not contain a data node instance with the same instance-identifier as D, a new instance is created with the same instance-identifier and value as D (unless the value of D is »`undefined`«).

 The different Media-Type usages are summarized in the table below: